Introduction

 • Charging consumers the deposit value on all in-scope containers sold, and ensuring this additional cost is clearly displayed.

-• Operating a return point for the scheme, unless eligible under an exemption criteria that will be set out by the DMO.
+• Operating a return point for the scheme, unless eligible under an exemption criteria that will be set out by the DMOs.
 Retailers will be able to receive returns either manually, or via reverse vending machines.

 There will be grounds for which a retailer can refuse returns.
 These may include where a container is soiled, not empty, or unidentifiable as a DRS scheme article.